- Activities for Preschool Children

 - Do You Do Sports Recreationally?

-- Houses of Children and Young People (DDMs)
+- Children and Youth Centres (DDMs)

 When we are talking about children’s leisure time, we usually mean the time they do not spend being at school or doing school work.
 Children need to have some rest and recharge their batteries just like adults.
 Nevertheless, educational aspects are often emphasized in free time activities for children.
 It is often called ‘informal education’.
 Thanks to after-school activities (or “kroužky” in spoken Czech), children can learn new skills, make new friends outside of school and explore what they are good at and what they enjoy doing.

 Even preschoolers can choose from a range of educational programmes.
 Prague Children and Youth Centres (the Czech abbreviation is DDM) run Centres for Preschool Children.
 These centres organize morning programmes which represent an alternative to often unavailable kindergartens.Their aim is to provide informal education for preschool children, emphasizing the development of physical, musical, artistic and play-oriented activities and personal-social development.

 Apart from the aforementioned centres, there is also a number of interest activities for preschool children (music, art, sports etc.) which children may attend at Children and Youth Centres or at private providers, such as mothers’ centres.
 Mothers’ centres are usually non-governmental organisations which connect parents on parental leave and their family members who want to spend time together.
 Mother’s centres provide leisure activities as well as educational activities.
 Very often, they are organised by parents themselves.

 The choice of leisure time activities for children and young people is vast and varied.
 The most common are after-school activities that have already been mentioned here.
 However, a number of institutions and organisations also offer one-time events, competitions, camps, clubs or open workshops.